 Completed CAPRs which must each satisfy the plan inspection requirement described above and the implementation of each plan must be inspected to verify satisfactory plan-to-implementation alignment during the supplemental inspection.
 [C3]

-For each contributing cause of the white performance issue(s), the licensee has identified or implemented appropriate corrective actions.
+For each contributing cause of the white performance issue(s), determine whether the licensee has identified or implemented appropriate corrective actions.

-corrective actions have been prioritized with consideration of significance and regulatory compliance.
+Determine whether corrective actions have been prioritized with consideration of significance and regulatory compliance.

-specified corrective actions adequately address each supplemental inspection-related Notice of Violation (NOV).
+Determine whether specified corrective actions adequately address each supplemental inspection-related Notice of Violation (NOV).

-specified corrective actions to preclude repetition of the white performance issue(s) (i.e. CAPRs as defined in IMC 2515 Appendix B) are or will be prompt and effective.
+Determine whether specified corrective actions to preclude repetition of the white performance issue(s) (i.e. CAPRs as defined in IMC 2515 Appendix B) are or will be prompt and effective.

-appropriate quantitative or qualitative measures of success have been developed for determining the effectiveness of all specified corrective actions.
+Determine whether appropriate quantitative or qualitative measures of success have been developed for determining the effectiveness of all specified corrective actions.

-For planned CAPRs, a completion plan has been recorded that aligns with 02.04.a through d.
+For planned CAPRs, determine whether a completion plan has been recorded that aligns with 02.04.a through d.

 For planned CAPRs, ensure the capture of necessary information to efficiently and effectively schedule and conduct follow-up inspection to verify prompt effective CAPR implementation in accordance with the NRC-accepted licensee corrective action plan.
 [C3]